teddyful/teddy-releaser/README.md

 ### Build a Release

-To build a release, run either `npm run build` or `node build.js` with the following mandatory options.
+To build a release, run either `npm run build` or `node build.js` and provide the following mandatory command-line arguments.

 #### --repo &lt;repo&gt;

-The absolute path to the locally cloned Teddy repository that will be used to build a release of Teddy.
+The absolute path to the locally cloned <a href="https://github.com/teddyful/teddy" target="_blank">Teddy repository</a> that will be used to build a release of Teddy.

 ### Example